Why We Exist

 Greg’s personal and professional experiences led him to conclude that prevention and intervention are weak links in the struggle against substance misuse and addiction.
 In addition, while most of the focus on addiction is geared toward the person in need of treatment (including their arrest and punishment), few resources and answers are easily found by family members and others who want to help the struggling individual.

-The recent proliferation of the opioid crisis has only reinforced the need for a group like SAIR, where people misusing drugs and alcohol and those close to them can turn for information when they are in crisis.
+He believed that the opioid crisis only reinforced the need for a group like SAIR, where people misusing drugs and alcohol and those close to them can turn for information when they are in crisis.